expo/expo/docs/pages/versions/unversioned/sdk/cellular.md

 ### `Cellular.carrier`

 The name of the user’s home cellular service provider.
-If the device has dual sim card, only the current active sim card on the network will be returned.
-On Android, this value is only available when SIM state is [`SIM_STATE_READY`](https://developer.android.com/reference/android/telephony/TelephonyManager.html#SIM_STATE_READY).
+If the device has dual SIM cards, only the carrier for the currently active SIM card will be returned.
+On Android, this value is only available when the SIM state is [`SIM_STATE_READY`](https://developer.android.com/reference/android/telephony/TelephonyManager.html#SIM_STATE_READY).
 Otherwise, this returns `null`.

 On iOS, if you configure a device for a carrier and then remove the SIM card, this property retains the name of the carrier.
 If you then install a new SIM card, its carrier name replaces the previous value of this property.
 The value for this property is `null` if the user never configured a carrier for the device.